Sharing (CORS) allows a web page to make requests such as

-If your browser application needs to use a REST endpoint that doesn't support CORS or that needs service account credentials, you can instead register and use the endpoint via Oracle Content and Experience’s integrated proxy service.
+If your browser application needs to use a REST endpoint that doesn't support CORS or that needs service account credentials, you can instead register and use the endpoint via Oracle Content Management’s integrated proxy service.
 See Configure Proxy Service Settings.

 In general, inline frames can host content if the protocol, domain, and port of the inline frame are identical to those for the content it displays.
 For example, by default, an inline frame on the page